cvat-ai/cvat/site/content/en/docs/administration/advanced/analytics.md

 ---
-title: 'CVAT Analytics and monitoring'
+title: 'CVAT Analytics and monitoring for Self-Hosted solution'
 linkTitle: 'CVAT Analytics and monitoring'
 weight: 20
 description: 'Instructions for deployment and customization of analytics and monitoring.'